 You can resolve any of the loopholes if you have the perfect personalized strategy to pick you from rags to riches.
 Before straightforwardly jumping to the strategy, we must know a brief introduction to personalization.

 There are two types of personalization :

-- Implicit: This type of personalization is usually based on visitor behavior.
-Suppose a visitor is exploring several products on your website, which means they show their interests.
+- Implicit: This type of personalization is usually based on visitor behaviour.
+Suppose a visitor is exploring several products on your website, which means they show their interest.
 It nudges the marketer to pull users through product recommendations, such as “You may also be interested in.”